szoftveres/RF_Microwave/radar/README.md

 ![earth](earth.png)

 The processing script detects the sweeps and performs FFT on the samples of each sweep.
-The resulting 2-dimensional heat map shows the objects at various distances (Y-axis) as a function of time (X-axis).
+The resulting 2-dimensional color map shows objects at various distances (Y-axis) as a function of time (X-axis).

 ![car_with_noise](car_with_noise.png)